How To Interact With Someone Experiencing Bipolar Anger And Rage

 Bipolar disorder – Overview of the mental health condition

-Bipolar disorder (BPD) is considered by many to be a complex disorder that generally requires a doctor’s diagnosis to confirm.
-It can cause many people to experience extreme shifts in mood and behavior, among other symptoms.
+Bipolar disorder (BD) is considered by many to be a complex disorder that generally requires a doctor’s diagnosis to confirm.
+A person with bipolar disorder will typically experience extreme shifts in mood and behavior, among other symptoms.
 These mood swings can occur without warning and may severely impact an individual’s life.

-Unpredictable, risky, or irrational behavior patterns can make it difficult to carry out day-to-day tasks.
+Unpredictable, risky, or irrational behavior patterns can make it difficult for people with bipolar disorder to carry out day-to-day tasks.
 Those patterns may also affect the individual’s energy and activity levels.
-People experiencing the symptoms of bipolar disorder often go through polar opposite phases, meaning they’re either “up” or “down” in mood or behavior.
+People experiencing the symptoms of bipolar disorder often go through polar opposite phases, meaning they’re either “up” (during a manic episode) or “down” (during a depressive episode) in mood or behavior.
 This can be unpleasant for them, and also for those in their immediate relationships or social circles.

 During the “up” times, people living with bipolar disorder may be full of energy.
 They may even appear to be “overly happy” and easily excited.
 On the flip side, the “down” times come with extreme lethargy, apathy and anger.
 Psychologists may refer to these “lows” as depressive episodes.